h8d13/Garbware-Hackintosh/README.md

 Then `./firmware.sh` where the script was downloaded and pick is actually nbr `3`.
 A bit confusing.

-Then I picked option 5 for OS version ``and it downloads the system and extracts the Wifi/Bluetooth support to our new full disk install.
+Then I picked option 5 for OS version `Monterey` (Wiki recommends between `Monterey to Sonoma` and it downloads the system and extracts the Wifi/Bluetooth support to our new full disk install.

 Most impressive part is that touchbar also works out of the box.
 Almost just like the original design.